sathishmepco/Java-Interview-Programs/README.md

 5. Check whether the given number is Ramanujam's Number or NOT.
 6. Generate all the Kaprekar NUmber's less than 1000.

+# Array Based Programs
+1. Calculate the average of given array.

 # Sorting
 1. Bubble Sort <a href="InterviewPrograms/src/com/algorithm/sorting/BubbleSort.java" target="_blank"> [Solution] </a>
 2. Quick Sort <a href="InterviewPrograms/src/com/algorithm/sorting/QuickSort.java" target="_blank"> [Solution] </a>